-A coach's signature below verifies that he/she has read the and understands his/her responsibilities. e SUSD Coaches Handbook
+A coach's signature below verifies that he/she has read the SUSD Coaches Handbook and understands his/her responsibilities.
 A coach does not work alone.
 His/her actions, or lack of them, affect each member of the coaching staff.
 If EVERYONE does his/her part, it will ensure that our athletic programs remain among the finest.

-I, the undersigned, declare that I have read and understand the S Handbook and all of its contents.
-Stockton Unified School Distric t's Coaches

-Date:

-Coach's Signature

-Printed Name:

-COACHES AFFIDAVIT OF NO OF ATHLETIC EQUIPME

-I, the undersigned, declare that I am aware that if I purchase ath expend general fund or associated study body funds without wr administrator in charge of athletics, I am subject to immediate of termination as a school and district coach. itten authorization by the school ol
+I, the undersigned, declare that I have read and understand the Stockton Unified School District's Coaches Handbook and all of its contents. \\\\\ Date:\\\\\ Coach's Signature Printed Name: COACHES AFFIDAVIT OF NON-PURCHASE OF ATHLETIC EQUIPMENT, ETAL.
+I, the undersigned, declare that I am aware that if I purchase athletic equipment, supplies, uniforms, and/or expend general fund or associated study body funds without written authorization by the school administrator in charge of athletics, I am subject to immediate disciplinary action, which may include termination as a school and district coach. \\\\\ Date:\\\\\ Coach's Signature Printed Name: Signature of Administrator in Charge of Athletics Printed Name:

-Date:

-Coach's Signature

-Printed Name:

-Date:

-Signature of Administrator in Charge of Athletics

-Printed Name: